- 1 Best Touch Screen Car Stereo Reviews (Updated List)

 You might want a touchscreen stereo for a reason, but you should also take into consideration other functions that might come in handy at some point.
 Let’s say you buy a new head unit because you frequently talk on the phone while driving, and you want to use it as a hands-free accessory.
 Well, if you talk on the phone for a long time, chances are your phone will need frequent recharges.
 If this is the case, a stereo that comes with a USB port will serve you better than one that doesn’t.

-If on the other hand, you’re buying a new head unit for its navigation features because you frequently travel in new areas, you might want to consider one that comes with a WiFi antenna.
+If on the other hand, you’re buying a new head unit for its navigation features because you frequently travel to new areas, you might want to consider one that comes with a WiFi antenna.
 This will allow you to connect to the Internet and see the traffic in real time.
 Once you see which route is more crowded, you can take side roads that will allow you to make a better time.

 It doesn’t really matter why you’re buying a new head unit, as long as you make sure the one you’re getting has all the features you might want to use.